-B. Service of Manufacturer's Engineer
+B. Service of Geotextile Tube Manufacturer's Engineer

-If applicable, the Contract prices for equipment shall include the cost of furnishing (as required by equipment specifications sections) a competent and experienced engineer or superintendent who shall represent the manufacturer and shall assist the Contractor, when required, to install, adjust, test and place in operation the equipment in conformity with the Contract Documents.
+The Contract prices for geotextile tube materials shall include the cost of furnishing a competent and experienced engineer or installation technician with three (3) years of experience with geotextile tubes, and who shall represent the manufacturer and shall assist the Contractor, when required, to install, adjust, test and place in operation the geotextile tubes in conformity with the Contract Documents.
+No separate payment shall be made to the Contractor for the use of a manufacturer's engineer or installation technician, but the cost shall be incorporated into the cost to provide and install the geotextile tubes and scour apron.